-211 Legal Referral and Information Hotline provides information for people facing civil (non-criminal) legal matters.
-For matters in King County, dial 211.
+Inside King County, the 211 Legal Referral and Information Hotline provides information for people facing civil (non-criminal) legal matters.
 The 211 line is open 8 a.m.–6 p.m.
 Monday through Friday.
-Visit their website at 211.org to find the center nearest you.

 For access to free online forms and overview materials please visit WashingtonLawHelp.org.

-A video entitled "Your Day in Court: How to Make Sure Your Voice Is Heard in King County," along with a companion handbook, is now available.
-Even if you do not live in King County, the video provides information about how to get your case ready for trial and courtroom procedures.
-The handbook includes a list of legal resources and a glossary of terms, among other valuable information.
+A video entitled "Your Day in Court: How to Make Sure Your Voice Is Heard in King County," along with written resources, provides information about how to get your case ready for trial and courtroom procedures.
+This resource is valuable even if your case is not in King County.